Best Places to Visit in Jaipur

 Jaipur, the capital city of Rajasthan, fondly known as the "Pink City," is a treasure trove of cultural heritage, stunning architecture, and vibrant markets.
 This guide will take you on a journey through the best places to visit in Jaipur, ensuring your trip is filled with memorable experiences.

-1. Amber Fort
+1. Amer Fort

 Nestled on the rocky hills just outside Jaipur, the Amber Fort is a stunning blend of Hindu and Mughal architecture.
 This magnificent fort, built with red sandstone and marble, offers a glimpse into the opulent lifestyle of the Rajput Maharajas.